 - Section 1: Intent language.
 For example, "Pursuant to s.
-189.019, F.S., this act constitutes the codification of all special acts relating to . . . ." - Section 2: Codifying, reenacting, amending, and repealing the specific special acts of the district's charter. - Section 3: Codification language.
-For example, "The (name of district) District is reenacted, and the charter for the district is recreated and reenacted to read:" - Section 1: District Charter First Section. - Section 2: District Charter Second Section

-- Section 4: Repeal of prior special acts. - Section 5: Effective date.
+189.019, F.S., this act constitutes the codification of all special acts relating to ..." - Section 2: Codifying, reenacting, amending, and repealing the specific special acts of the district's charter. - Section 3: Codification language.
+For example, "The (name of district) District is reenacted, and the charter for the district is recreated and reenacted to read:" - Section 1: District Charter First Section. - Section 2: District Charter Second Section - o [Continue sequence of numbered charter sections until charter is complete] - Section 4: Repeal of prior special acts. - Section 5: Effective date.